idawud/Building-RESTful-APs-with-Java/presentations/springboot.md

 * You will probably want to factor out the Tasks features from the actual controller.
 This will allow you to test independently.

-You can test your API from your IDE or install a free tool like [Restlet](https://chrome.google.com/webstore/detail/restlet-client-rest-api-t/aejoelaoggembcahagimdiliamlcdmfm?hl=en) into your browser.
+You can test your API from your IDE or install a free tool like [Tabbed Postman - REST Client](https://chrome.google.com/webstore/detail/tabbed-postman-rest-clien/coohjcphdfgbiolnekdpbcijmhambjff) into your browser.